-Enter R in secton 16.1 above to initiate a reaction-diffusion rule with the full rule-table - rcode (sections 13.8, 13.8.2 and figure 13.3).
+Enter R in section 16.1 to initiate a reaction-diffusion rule with the full rule-table - rcode (sections 13.8, 13.8.2 and figure 13.5).
 Then set the threshold interval as described in section 13.8.3.
+Reaction-diffusion rules are isotropic[54], because they are basically totalistic, depending on just totals of values in the neighborhood, so can be transformed to iso-rules without loss of information, - enter R in section 16.4.1.1 (see also section 13.8.2.
+The example in figure 16.26 shows the emergent pattern iso-groups filtered by means of the iso-rule IFH (section 31.5).

 Section 14.2.1 describes an alternative method for reaction-diffusion from outer-kcode, which allows greater [v, k].